How Much of Your Estate Will Be Lost to Taxes?

 Dan Dunkin contributed to this article.

 The ideas shared and information contained in this material is for informational purposes only and is not intended to serve as the basis for any financial or purchasing decisions.
 All clients should be encouraged to consult a legal or tax professional regarding the applicability of this information to their unique situations.
-Life insurance product guarantees are subject to the financial strength and claims-paying ability of the issuing insurer.
+Life insurance and annuity product guarantees are subject to the financial strength and claims-paying ability of the issuing insurer.

 About the Author